 In holography, the bulk object corresponding to $O$ is a scalar field $\phi$ appearing in the matter sector that supplements the universal sector in \Eq{eq.Sgrav}.
 This scalar field is non-zero because the $J$ of the QFT translates into its asymptotic boundary conditions; the latter generates a non-trivial profile for $\phi$ when solving the bulk equations of motion.
-Of course, the action for the bulk matter fields equips $\phi$ with a potential and the form of the potential determines the physics of the RG flow in the corresponding QFT (include the information about~$\Delta$).
+Of course, the action for the bulk matter fields equips $\phi$ with a potential and the form of the potential determines the physics of the RG flow in the corresponding QFT (including the information about~$\Delta$).
 We will review representative results in \Sec{sec.strongnonconf}.

-To close, holography provides an ab initio window to study strongly-coupled QFTs, which include conformal and non-conformal gauge theories.
-The conceptual problem of fully non-perturbative real time evolution of a whole class of QFTs reduces in this setting to a technical challenge of solving a set of coupled partial differential equations in higher number of dimensions, which is well within reach of the existing numerical relativity methods.
+To close, holography provides an \emph{ab initio} window to study strongly-coupled QFTs, which include conformal and non-conformal gauge theories.
+The conceptual problem of fully non-perturbative real time evolution of an entire class of QFTs reduces in this setting to a technical challenge of solving a set of coupled partial differential equations in higher number of dimensions, which is well within reach of the existing numerical relativity methods.

-The holographic approach is very general and can be equally well applied to the problem of time evolution of the nuclear medium in heavy-ion collisions, as well as problems originating in branches of physics, in particular strongly correlated systems in condensed matter physics~\cite{Ammon:2015wua,Hartnoll:2016apf}.
+The holographic approach is very general and can be equally well applied to the problem of time evolution of the nuclear medium in heavy-ion collisions, as well as to problems originating in branches of physics~\cite{Ammon:2015wua,Hartnoll:2016apf}.
 Finally, we stress again that holography as a tool for QFT comes with its own limitations illustrated by the fact that one needs to work in regimes where the gravity description is classical or semi-classical.